 He also explained how our procrastination stays contained when there is a deadline to wake our panic monster.

 But where there is no deadline for writing a blog post to publish, building our own business online, meeting with parents this holiday or taking care of our health, our habit of procrastination will cause more damage than we think.

-Quoting from Tim Urban’s blog, “avoid procrastination” is only good advice for fake procrastinator.”
+Quoting from Tim Urban’s blog, on why procrastinators procrastinate, “avoid procrastination” is only good advice for fake procrastinator.”

 We cannot just simply just avoid being procrastinator and procrastination is not a very bad thing.
 Well, sometimes.